floragunncom/search-guard-docs/_docs/installation_versionmatrix.md

 If you are upgrading from Elasticsearch < 6.5.0 to Elasticsearch >= 6.5.0, please read the [upgrade instructions to Elasticsearch 6.5.x](upgrading_6_5_0.md).
 {: .note .js-note .note-warning}

+Please also refer to [Search Guard End of Life policy](eol.md) to make sure that you are not running an outdated Search Guard version.
+{: .note .js-note .note-warning}